 It always has, though.

-Since the advent of TV, it's the name of the game.
+Ever since the advent of TV, it's the name of the game.

-You don't do well on TV, you don't have a prayer.
+You don't have a prayer.

 Now, I know what you're saying.

-Uh they did.
+No, they did.

-I mean, this this these are this this this is actually it's actually quite common.
+I mean, it's actually quite common.

-I mean, it it is wide open.
+I mean, it is wide open.

 Mark my words.

-I said they may dig deep, they may never tell us what they found.
+They may never tell us what they found.

-They just may say we got it handled.
+They just may say, we got it handled.

 Experts on Wednesday said there was no single reason why opinion polls predicting a clear victory for Obama were so wrong.

-People who did this are good polsters.
+People who did this are good pollsters.

 They worked hard.